 Cagliari is a relatively large town, but moving around is very much stress-free and uncomplicated.
 There are around 30 bus lines covering most of the city, their service reliable and inexpensive.
 Cagliari also has four efficient metro lines.
 All in all, however, Cagliari is the perfect size to be visited by bike, which can be rented in town, or just by foot.

 Stay and Accommodation

-Cagliari is quite a large city so it comes as no surprise that there are plenty of good hotels and accommodation facilities here in the city.
-Along the beach there are plenty of good resorts and world class hotels that have been attracting quite a lot of tourists since years.
-Some of the best and the most well known places to stay while in Cagliari are Forte Village and the Le Meridian hotel.
-Apart from these there are plenty of other fantastic hotels in the city like Hotel Villa del Parco, Crucurris Resort and Stella Maris Sardinia.
+There are plenty of options for your stay in Cagliari.
+Along the beach, there are plenty of good resorts and world class hotels that have been attracting tourists for years.
+Some of the best known places to stay while in Cagliari are the Forte Village, Le Meridien Hotel, the Hotel Villa del Parco, Crucurris Resort and Stella Maris Sardinia.
 There are also quite a lot of good Bed & Breakfasts in the city.

 Eating Out in Cagliari

 Cagliari has a plethora of cafés and restaurants on offer.
 Most of the good restaurants are all in the old historic center, where you can enjoy local dishes, salads and pizzas.
 If you enjoy sea food, you will never go wrong with it in Cagliari.
 The same can be said about gelato: there is no bad gelato in Cagliari.

 Shopping in Cagliari